 Want to be part of the team making Super Bowl LII happen?
 Check here for opportunities to join our Minnesota Super Bowl Host Committee Team.

->

-> As one of the most watched events in the world, the Super Bowl instantly puts our state in the national spotlight.
+As one of the most watched events in the world, the Super Bowl instantly puts our state in the national spotlight.
 Super Bowl XLIX drew a record-setting 114.5 million viewers, making it the most watched program in US television history.
 More than 5,000 members of the media will be in attendance to cover not only the game, but also the excitement and activity surrounding it.
-The media center goes live 10 days before the game, with countless shows broadcasting "live from Minnesota" -- ...continue reading
+Super Bowl Media Center presented by Microsoft goes live 10 days before the game, with countless shows broadcasting &quo ...continue reading

->

-> There are a number of ways local businesses can get involved in the Super Bowl, the primary of which is Business Connect, the NFL's supplier diversity program.
+There are a number of ways local businesses can get involved in the Super Bowl, the primary of which is Business Connect, the NFL's supplier diversity program.
 The program will identify 300-400 small businesses, suppliers, and service providers from our area to participate in the program.
 Accepted businesses will be profiled in the resource guide, allowing those in need of their services to quickly identify qualified providers of goods and services.

 NBC is the official broadcast partner for Super Bowl LII.